wesql/deploy/wescale-feature-labs/interactive-wescale-in-docker/step1/text.md

 | online         |
 +----------------+
 1 row in set (0.01 sec)

+-- To Disable Online DDL, You can set the ddl_strategy back to 'direct'
 ```

 > **Notice**: If you see an "Unknown system variable" error, you are not connected to the WeScale endpoint.
 Please connect to the WeScale endpoint and try again.